Fort Wayne International Airport: Fort Wayne International Airport

 About six months after the legal closing of the American Airlines-US Airways merger, Fort Wayne International Airport and American Airlines Group announced twice-daily service to Philadelphia International Airport and daily flights to Charlotte Douglas International Airport, both legacy US Airways hubs.
 The new flights began on October 2, 2014.
 These three flights boosted the merged airline's departures from Fort Wayne by a third over the previous schedule, provided the airport's first route to the northeastern US since deregulation, and offered an additional gateway to the southeastern US and the Caribbean.
 Both hubs also improved connections to Europe from Fort Wayne, offering new one-stop flight options that were previously not available.
 A second Charlotte flight was added in December 2015.

 The success of American's Philadelphia service led United Airlines to add service to Newark Liberty International Airport, effective September 2016.
 The service will initially utilize the Embraer EMB-145 regional jet.
 This is United's first flight aside from O'Hare from the airport since the mid-1980s, and will provide additional one-stop connections to the East Coast, Caribbean, Europe, Latin America, and India from the airport.
 However, shortly after the United announcement, American decided to discontinue Philadelphia flights as of August 2016.
 Unusually for such a decision, American initially did not cite a reason for the discontinuation to local media, though lower-than-expected traffic was later cited as a reason.
 However, some felt that the market was too small to support service to two very similar hubs in the same area.
 American remained committed to the airport, and continues to serve Charlotte, Chicago, and Dallas/Fort Worth multiple times daily.
 In November 2016, American upgraded their Dallas flights to the CRJ-900 with first-class seating and upgraded Charlotte flights to CRJ-700s with first class in March 2017.
 The Philadelphia decision was short-lived as American resumed Philadelphia service in June 2018, again with two daily flights (the afternoon flight that mainly serves connections to Europe sees a suspension during the slow winter months).
-This marked 12 nonstop cities from the airport, with over 350 cities possible with one connection, since grown to 14, though not all cities are served year-round.
+Due to a pilot shortage, the service ended in May 2023.
+This marked 12 nonstop cities from the airport, with over 350 cities possible with one connection, though not all cities are served year-round.

 2016 was a record year for the airport's passenger numbers, as the airport handled 727,896 passengers, marking seven consecutive years of passenger growth.
-2017 improved on this number, and by 2019, the airport had four straight record years.
+2017 improved on this number, and by 2019, the airport had ten straight record years.
 In 2018, a rerouting of Ferguson Road and demolition of a hangar was completed.
-This allowed for more parking and a future terminal expansion, with room for more parking.
+This allowed for more parking and for a future terminal expansion, with room for more parking.